jan-koupil/3D-lego-thermodynamics/README.md

 * ``baseType`` - change the underlying LEGO-like tile type (see file for possible values, the difference is in the shape of bottom nops and supports of top plate)
 * dimensions of the brick - valid only for baseTypes other than ``"doblo-factory"``
 * The bricks are rounded and calculated for a specific layer height and nozzle width, don't forget to update these if using different printer.

+## STLs

+If you just want the STLs without customization, all can be donwloaded at https://www.thingiverse.com/thing:5444315

 ## Printed tiles